aesirkth/ground-control/README.md

 python3 -m pip install -r requirements.txt
 ```

-Upload `dummy_interface.ino` to an Arduino board.
+Upload `dummy_gateway.ino` to an Arduino board.
 Make sure to uncomment one of these two lines before :

 ```c
 // Uncomment one of these to select the target gateway